BY JENNY TOTTEN, COMMUNITY DEVELOPMENT PROJECT COORDINATOR, THE HUB

 The Hub is in the final planning of what feels like a marathon for New Story 2018 and we are incredibly excited!
 New space, new town, fresh ideas, and hopefully new people to share and learn with all abound and we can’t wait!

-This year at New Story, among the dozens of other themes, we’re featuring local food and the intersection of community and economic development over the course of the two days, as well as a host of ways to experience this in a more experiential way.
+This year – among the dozens of other themes – we’re featuring local food and the intersection of community + economic development, include a host of ways to mull on this topic that is such a crucial part of West Virginia’s diversification strategy in a more experiential way.

-At New Story on the state fairgrounds in Lewisburg, we will have two Friday sessions focused on utilizing local food in your community.
+We will also have two sessions on Friday, June 1 focused on utilizing local food in your community.
 The first, which concentrates on utilizing local food for economic development, will share stories from the field of farmers, market growers, and towns who have placed food at the forefront of building a new economy in West Virginia.
-The second session, which focuses on placemaking, will include presenters from farmers markets, community gardens, and others who have utilized local food as a strategy to build place in their communities.
+The second, which focuses on placemaking, will include presenters from farmers markets, community gardens, and others who have utilized local food as a strategy to build place in their communities.

 Check out our New Story site for more on all of the happenings and to register to join us for the conference.